Faster cosmological analysis with power spectrum without simulations: Result and Discussion

 \section{Result and Discussion}

 In this section, we will summarize the result from fitting the 6dFGS, BOSS, and eBOSS power spectra with three different covariance matrices (simulation, analytical, and analytical with compression).
 Here, we will only show the constraints on the cosmological parameters because they are the most important results.
+In this work, we use the \textsc{emcee} \citep{ForemanMackey2013} package to analyze the data.
+We use the default affine invariant sampler for the MCMC and follow \textsc{emcee}'s recommendation that the chain is converged when the number of iterations is more than fifty times longer than the integrated auto-correlation time.\footnote{See \url{https://emcee.readthedocs.io/en/stable/tutorials/autocorr/} for more detail.}